qiskit-community/qiskit-device-benchmarking/qiskit_device_benchmarking/mcps/README.md

-To measure sustained throughput rather than transient performance, the benchmark replicates the circuit 1000 times with 1000 shots per circuit in a single job, minimizing control electronics overhead and amortizing any per-job latency.
+To measure sustained throughput rather than transient performance, the benchmark replicates the circuit 1000 times with 1000 shots per circuit in a single job, minimizing control electronics overhead and amortizing any per-circuit latency.
+Timing of the benchmark is at the QPU level, actual circuit execution time, and does not consider system overheads above the device level.

 ## Example